About the Centre

-The Centre for Applied Childhood, Youth and Family Research (CACYFR) is an internationally renowned centre of excellence for innovative research that tackles some of the most entrenched social problems impacting children, youth and families.
-Established for over 25 years, CACYFR is a dynamic space for innovating thinking and practice, including influencing policy in response to current issues affecting children, youth and families.
+The Just Futures Research Centre is an internationally renowned centre of excellence for innovative research that seeks to make a difference in response to contemporary social problems affecting children, young people, their families and communities.
+Established for over 25 years, the Centre is a dynamic space for innovating thinking and practice and enabling learning for change in organisations and communities.

-We are committed to producing research that makes a difference, which means that our work is child focused, practice based, policy relevant and has real-world impact.
+We are committed to collaborative research that seeks to make a difference, which means that our work is participant-focused, practice-based, policy relevant and has real-world impact.

 We seek to involve professionals, as well as children, youth and families as research partners using innovative, creative and participatory methodologies to support learning for change.
-Through our work we create opportunities for dialogue, learning and reflection and to build capacity for change in organisations, communities and public service systems.
+Through our work we create opportunities for dialogue, learning and reflection as well as theoretical and methodological development to build capacity for change in organisations, communities and public service systems.

-The Centre has expertise in service evaluation and improvement projects working with local authorities, NHS trusts, community and voluntary sector organisations, schools and government policy initiatives.
-Centre staff are experienced in using coproduction and collaborative action inquiry approaches with stakeholders to make better use of knowledge and learning to inform developments in policy and practice.
+The Centre has expertise in service evaluation and improvement projects, knowledge exchange and public engagement working with local authorities, NHS trusts, community and voluntary sector organisations, schools and government policy initiatives, using knowledge effectively to inform developments in policy and practice.
+Centre staff are experienced in coproduction, participatory action research and public engagement for maximizing impact from research.

 Professor Barry Percy-Smith (B.Percy-Smith@hud.ac.uk) 01484 473131